close

 About WW2 Veteran's Memories

-Beyond the guided tours of the key points of the Normandy landings, Flo documents the stories of the veterans, based on interviews, to perpetuate them for future generations.
+Beyond guided tours of the key points of the Normandy landings, Flo documents the stories of the veterans, based on interviews, in order to perpetuate them for future generations.

 More information on https://ww2veteransmemories.org/